Cell Expressions

 peeked cell, so that it remains active, but at the same prevents the

-observers, added through the cell returned by peek
+observers, added through the cell returned by peek, from being

 notified when its value changes.